markgreene74/jupyterlab-local-dev-with-vagrant/README.md

 # jupyter-dev-environment-poc
-A POC for building local dev environments for Jupyter with Vagrant
+A POC for building local dev environments for Jupyterlab using Vagrant

 See https://github.com/jupyterlab/jupyterlab/issues/12717 for more context.